faderosyad/faderosyad/README.md

 # 👋 Hi, I'm Fade Rosyad

 DevOps & Cloud Infrastructure Engineer based in Jakarta.
+Mostly focusing on CI/CD and IaC

+Have experience for about 4 years and currently set on break to improve skill and knowledge

 ## 🛠️ Tech Stack